hoarder

 • Bookmark managers (mostly focused on bookmarking links):

 • Pocket: Pocket is what hooked me into the whole idea of read-it-later apps.
 I used it a lot.
 However, I recently got into home-labbing and became obsessed with the idea of running my services in my home server.
-Hoarder is meant to be a self-hosting first app.
+Karakeep is meant to be a self-hosting first app.

 • Linkwarden: An open-source self-hostable bookmark manager that I ran for a bit in my homelab.
 It's focused mostly on links and supports collaborative collections.